channgo2203/channgo2203.github.io/research.md

 [AVOTE](http://scalp.gforge.inria.fr/)

 ### Softwares
+* __TaskFW__: Task framework (TaskFW) is a infrastructure middle-ware layer on top of the Real-time Operating System (RTOS) QNX at [Motional](https://www.motional.com/).
+It provides a set of fundamental services to enable safe and highly reliable autonomous vehicle software
 * __RTVerifier__: Run-Time Verifier (RTVerifier) is a tool that monitors the middle-ware layer of autonomous vehicle software system at [APTIV Mobility](https://www.aptiv.com/) at run-time to check that the failure recovery mechanism and inter-process communication satisfy their requirements
 * __Absynth__: Automatic Bound Synthesizer (Absynth) is a tool that automatically and statically computes upper bounds on the expected resource usage for imperative probabilistic programs, [Tool and Benchmark]({{ site.url }}/zips/tool_benchmark.zip)
 * __RAML__: Resource Aware ML (RAML) is a tool that automatically and statically computes resource-use bounds (lower and upper) for OCaml programs.
 It also can check the constant resource-use programs used in preventing timing side-channel attacks, [RAML](http://www.raml.co/)